Bishopthorpe: Education and religion

 The Archbishop of York's School dates back to 1763 and was built on the site of what is now 8, 10 and 12 School Lane.
 In 1846 The Archbishop of York's CE Primary School was opened, located on Acaster Road.
 The interior is depicted in a stained glass window in the parish church.
 Originally 2 classrooms, further classrooms were added in 1893 and 1932.
 The original school became a girls' school until it was converted into cottages in 1893.
 In 1967, Archbishop of York's CE Junior School opened across the Appleton Road on the site of the playing fields and serves the communities of Acaster Malbis, Middlethorpe as well the village itself.

 In 1973, Bishopthorpe Infant's School opened on Sim Balk Lane.

-Archbishop Drummond built a second Church of St Andrew on the site of the original (dating back to 1215) in 1768 but its foundations were gradually being washed away by the Rver Ouse.
-The third Church of St. Andrews was constructed between 1898 and 1899 on Back Lane (now known as Church Lane), located away from the River Ouse.
+Archbishop Drummond built Old St Andrew's Church on the site of the original (dating back to 1215) in 1768 but its foundations were gradually being washed away by the River Ouse.
+The St Andrew's Church was constructed between 1898 and 1899 on Back Lane (now known as Church Lane), located away from the River Ouse.
 The tower was added in 1903.
 The architect was C. Hodgson Fowler.

 The current Bishopthorpe Methodist Church opened in 1899.
 The first Methodist Chapel built in 1833 is now private accommodation, Wesley House, situated behind the Supermarket.